lopez-ana/Visualizaciones-PowerBI/README.md

 1. [IT_Tickets_Tractchun](https://github.com/lopez-ana/Visualizaciones-PowerBI/tree/main/IT_Tickets%20_Tractchun): This project analyzes an in-place ticket system and evaluates the performance of its agents.
 This is part of the IBM Skillsbuild´s course about Power BI.

+2. [Supermercado](https://github.com/lopez-ana/Visualizaciones-PowerBI/tree/main/Supermercado): This project analyzes the profile, campaigns, and products of a supermarket.
+This is part of the IBM Skillsbuild´s course about Power BI.

 (es)